Cathedral Community Cycle of Prayer

 The Altar Servers of the Cathedral.
 For others who assist in public worship.
 For those who live stream Sunday services and special occasions.

-HM The Queen, Mr Michael More-Molyneux (Lord Lieutenant of Surrey), Mr Tim Wates (High Sherriff).
+HM The King, Mr Michael More-Molyneux (Lord Lieutenant of Surrey), Peter Cluff (High Sherriff).

 Day 21

-The Development Department: Nicola Pratt (Head of Development), Karen Taylor (Fundraising Officer) and Claire Waters-Duke (Marketing Officer).
+The Development Department: Nicola Pratt (Head of Development), and Claire Waters-Duke (Marketing Officer).
+For the filling of Fundraiser vacancies.

 Those who clean our streets, collect our rubbish and tend public spaces.